 “Nah, you don’t need Basic.
 That’s just for little kids!
 Advanced is for smart mature people like you and me!!”

-Either way, obviously that is nonsense, and B/X is the best version of D&D [citation needed; of course tastes differ].
-Therefore it is no accident that many of the best and most successful OSR games, like Lamentations of the Flame Princess, Labyrinth Lord, and Old School Essentials, are all built on the durable chassis of B/X.
+Either way, obviously that is nonsense, and B/X is the very best version of D&D [JOKE! of course tastes differ].
+Therefore it is no accident that many of the best and most successful OSR games, like Lamentations of the Flame Princess, Labyrinth Lord, and bare-bones B/X-without-flavour-text Old School Essentials, are all built on the durable chassis of B/X.

 But back to BFRPG.